 Puffy offers free standard shipping within the contiguous U.S. Additional charges apply for orders shipped to Alaska and Hawaii.
 International shipping and White Glove delivery are not currently offered.

 Puffy mattresses are manufactured in the U.S. in small batches.
-The mattress is compressed, vacuum-sealed, and shipped as a bed in a box.
+The mattress is compressed, vacuum-sealed, and shipped as a mattress in a box.
 It is typically delivered within two to five business days.

 Purple offers free standard shipping to the contiguous U.S. Shipping to Alaska, Hawaii, and Canada is available for an additional charge.
 Purple offers free White Glove delivery for the Purple Hybrid and Purple Hybrid Premier within the contiguous U.S.

 Purple typically processes orders within three to five business days.
 Standard shipping takes three to five business days, while White Glove delivery can take up to a few weeks.

 Mattresses purchased online usually include a sleep trial, allowing customers to try out the mattress risk-free in their own homes.
 Depending on the company, the sleep trial may include a mandatory break-in period before a return can be initiated.
 This gives purchasers a chance to adjust to the new mattress before making a decision.

 Boxed mattresses are not able to be returned to their original packaging once they have fully expanded.
 Many mattress companies work with local charities or recycling facilities to coordinate pickup of the mattress in the event of a return.
 While many companies offer free returns, some charge transportation or restocking fees.